 “You can go into the ground and be forgotten forever or you can be reborn.
 Did you expect it to be painless, that it would be easy, that you’d simply wake up one morning with everything you ever wanted laid out before you?
 I told you Sarah, dreams require sacrifice.
 And so do we.”

-After the blood sacrifice, a bunch of rich Hollywood elite people gather for the ritual celebrating Sarah’s rebirth.
+After the blood sacrifice, a bunch of rich Hollywood elite people gathers for the ritual celebrating Sarah’s rebirth.

-At the end of the ritual, the producers yells “She is ready to transform!”.
+At the end of the ritual, the producers yell “She is ready to transform!”.
 The next day, Sarah is reborn.